actions-marketplace-validations/kowalczyk-krzysztof_ssl-certificate-check/README.md

 ## Results

-A string containing expiry date e.g `Expiry date: Jan 25 13:43:08 2023 GMT` or `Certificate is invalid` on error
+On success logs a string containing expiry date e.g `Certificate valid until: Jan 25 13:43:08 2023 GMT`.
+On error sets the step status to failed and logs the error

 ## Example usage